Shares and dollar wilt before Fed test, Apple outperforms

 Just the risk of a dovish turn was enough to force speculators to cut back on crowded short positions in the euro, lifting the single currency to $1.1365 and away from Monday's 11-year low of $1.1098.

-The dollar also dipped to 117.75 yen and retreated against a basket of major currencies to 94.089 .DXY.
+The dollar also dipped to 117.75 yen and retreated against a basket of major currencies to 94.089.

 (Editing by Shri Navaratnam)